 Goods brands of boots include: Salomon, Hi-Tec, Berghaus or Karrimor.
 If you want top of the range, check out Meindl or the Scarpa Kailash.

 We recommend that you hike in boots instead of shoes as the former provide a lot more support.
 The last thing you want is a twisted ankle!

-However, you would need a lightweight and comfortable pair of shoes to wear in and around the tea houses after every day’s trekking.
+However, it is worthwhile bringing a lightweight and comfortable pair of shoes so that you can use them in and around the tea houses after a days trekking.